Philips CPAP and BiPAP Lawsuits

-Patients across the country filed Philips CPAP lawsuits after they suffered adverse effects from using Philips sleep apnea machines or mechanical ventilators.
+Patients across the country have filed Philips CPAP lawsuits after they suffered adverse effects from using Philips CPAP and BiPAP sleep apnea machines or mechanical ventilators.
 These conditions include certain cancers, respiratory diseases and other injuries.
 If you believe your injury was a result of using a recalled Philips device, you may be able to seek compensation.
 Speak to an experienced CPAP lawsuit lawyer today about your situation.

 Call Grant & Eisenhofer today at (888) 984-7988 for a free and confidential consultation and evaluation of your case.

 What is CPAP or BiPAP?